 Cerebral palsy is an umbrella term for a group of non-progressive and permanent neurological conditions.
 It occurs when a child’s developing brain faces serious injury, most often before or during birth.

-Solicitors supporting families and children living with cerebral palsy should be aware of the significant impact which affects multiple skills of movement, posture, walking, speech, swallowing, intellect and behaviour to varying degrees as a child’s brain develops.
+Legal teams and case managers supporting families and children living with cerebral palsy should be aware of the significant impact which affects multiple skills of movement, posture, walking, speech, swallowing, intellect and behaviour to varying degrees as a child’s brain develops.

 About one in 400 children suffer from cerebral palsy.
 Cerebral palsy can occur if the brain is damaged before, during or shortly after birth, particularly during a difficult birth.
 Children who have low birth weight, are premature or are the result of twin pregnancies are at a greater risk of developing cerebral palsy earlier in life.

-There are also some maternal and fetal risk factors that can be attributed to the occurrence of cerebral palsy.
+There are also some maternal and foetal risk factors that can be attributed to the occurrence of cerebral palsy.
 Maternal infections that include cytomegalovirus, syphilis, toxoplasmosis, herpes and rubella or neonatal infections that include bacterial meningitis, viral encephalitis, or neonatal jaundice can lead to neurological damage that eventually leads to cerebral palsy.

 The symptoms usually become apparent within the first three years of birth or in the first years of primary school, when the child fails to meet its developmental milestones.
 For example, parents might suspect something is wrong when a child is unable to sit up by 6 months, has not started walking by 12-18 months or if the child develops an abnormal posture and floppiness.